RhetTbull/osxphotos/README.md

 Render template string for photo.  none_str is used if template substitution results in None value and no default specified.

-- `template_str`: str in osxphotos template language (OTL) format.
+- `template_str`: str in metadata template language (MTL) format.
 See also [Template System](#template-system) table.
 See notes below regarding specific details of the syntax.
 - `options`: an optional osxphotos.phototemplate.RenderOptions object specifying the options to pass to the rendering engine.

 `RenderOptions` has the following properties: